CD-Xbow/little-annie/README.md

 Licence: CC-BY-SA-NC

-By  CDXbow with help from his silicon friend, Copilot
+I had some help from my silicon best friend, Copilot

+You can give her a go here - https://little-annie.puter.site/

 ## Share and Enjoy!